michaelyinopen/job-shop-collection-web/src/utility/redux-taking-thunk/README.md

 - If `thunk`'s return value is not a promise, `dispatch` will return a resolved promise with that value.

--  If an exceptionis thrown from, or uncaught within `thunk`, `dispatch` will return a rejected promise with that exception.
+-  If an exceptionis thrown from, or uncaught within `thunk`, `dispatch` will return a rejected promise with that error.

 ### `dispatch` Return value
 This `dispatch` overload returns a Promise. (see [thunk return value](#thunk-return-value))